- WA Business News was established by Harry Kleyn and Vanguard Press as a free fortnightly newspaper for the Perth CBD.

 Business News recognised its ongoing success relied on editorial quality and within two years the Editorial Department grew from three Journalists to seven, covering almost every aspect of industry in WA and offering a news focus unmatched by any other media.

+The Business News Events Department , which commenced in 2001, has grown into a significant part of the company.
 Signature events such as the 40under40 Awards search for young business talent.
 Business News events assist the Editorial Department to seek out locally based success stories celebrating business achievements in Western Australia.
 The Success and Leadership series has allowed Perth audiences access to some of WA's most prominent business leaders.
 In 2003, the Department of Foreign Affairs and Trade teamed up with Business News to launch the unique Meet the Ambassadors series connecting Australian ambassadors with WA's international traders.